lululepu/Blank-Ungrabber/README.md

 ![GitHub](https://img.shields.io/github/license/lululepu/Blank-Ungrabber)
 ![Python](https://img.shields.io/badge/Python-3.x-blue)

-Decrypt and analyze a Blank Ungrabber executable.
+Decrypt and analyze a Blank Grabber executable.

 Thanks to extremecoders-re for pyinstxtractor

 ## About

-This Python script is designed to decrypt and analyze Blank Ungrabber executables.
+This Python script is designed to decrypt and analyze Blank Grabber executables.
 It extracts and decrypts the contents, deobfuscates code, and identifies potential Discord webhooks used by the executable.

 ## Features

-- Decrypt Blank Ungrabber executables
+- Decrypt Blank Grabber executables
 - Deobfuscate code
 - Identify Discord webhooks
 - Test identified webhooks